TypeScript OSDK migration guide (1.x to 2.0)

 • TypeScript OSDK 1.x uses GeoShape, GeoPoint while TypeScript OSDK 2.0 uses GeoJSON

-Imagine that you want to replace your object load calls with the new client, but do not want to change any of your helper functions that would expect object types from the legacy TypeScript OSDK 1.x.
+Imagine you want to replace your object load calls with the new client but do not want to change any of your helper functions that would expect object types from the legacy TypeScript OSDK 1.x.
 Assume that you are still importing object types from the legacy TypeScript OSDK 1.x; in this case, you will encounter errors due to the two types being incompatible.

 const objectResult: Result<legacyMyObject, GetObjectError> =